CODATA-RDA-DataScienceSchools/Materials/docs/DataSanJose2019/CI/00-Pre-Introduction-Login.md

 ## Authentication for CI Exercises

 You will receive login credentials at the beginning of this session.
-To authenticate (prove you who you say you are and establish what you are authorized to do) the bridgekeeper (login node) requires three bits of information:
+To authenticate (prove you who you say you are and establish what you are authorized to do) the bridgekeeper (login nodes) requires three bits of information:

 From Monty Python and the Holy Grail: